President Trump Says Ready To Mediate On Kashmir - UrduPoint

 President Trump Says Ready To Mediate On Kashmir

-Talking to media persons at his Oval office along with Prime Minister Imran Khan, Trump voiced concern over the situation in Kashmir over the last many years.
+Talking to media persons at his Oval Office along with Prime Minister Imran Khan, Trump voiced concern over the situation in Kashmir for the last many years.

 To a question whether the United States would arbitrate on Kashmir, President Trump said, "I was with Prime Minister Modi two weeks ago and we talked about this subject and he actually said 'Would you like to be a mediator or arbitrator,' I said where, he said, Kashmir.
 Because this has been going on for many, many years...
 I think they would like to see it resolved and you (Imran Khan) would like to see it resolved.
 If I can help, I would love to be a mediator."
 President Trump indicated that India would also be willing to accept the US mediation on the longstanding dispute.
 Kashmir was a beautiful world and it must remain so, he added.